-Jennie Duberstein is the Young Birder Liaison for the ABA.
-She manages the young birder blog (The Eyrie) and provides support to other young birder programs, including directing Camp Colorado.
-She’s been involved with young birder programs since 1999 with the ABA and other organizations, editing A Bird’s-Eye View, the student newsletter of the ABA, coordinating the first three young birder conferences, and directing and leading field courses and summer camps for young birders.
+Jennie Duberstein volunteers as the ABA’s Young Birder Liaison.
+She directs Camp Colorado and provides support to the ABA young birder program and generally helps to connect young birders with opportunities and each other.
+She’s been involved with young birder programs since 1999 with the ABA and other organizations, editing A Bird’s-Eye View and The Eyrie (the student newsletter/blog of the ABA), coordinating young birder conferences, and directing and leading field courses and summer camps for young birders.
 In addition to Camp Colorado, Jennie currently co-leads VENT’s Camp Chiricahua.
-For her day job, Jennie works as the Education and Outreach Coordinator for the Sonoran Joint Venture, a program of the U.S. Fish and Wildlife Service that works to conserve the unique birds and habitats of the southwestern United States and northwestern Mexico.
-She is also adjunct faculty at the University of Arizona, in the School of the Environment and Natural Resources and a proud member of the Leica Birding Team.
+For her “day job”, Jennie is a wildlife biologist and conservation social scientist, directing the Sonoran Joint Venture, a program of the U.S. Fish and Wildlife Service that works to conserve the unique birds and habitats of the southwestern United States and northwestern Mexico.
+She has spent her professional career working to build partnerships for bird and habitat conservation across the United States and northwest Mexico.
+Jennie has directed environmental education programs, developed community-based conservation projects in the U.S.-Mexico border region, developed and taught courses and workshops on bird identification, ecotourism, and bird monitoring, and has studied species including Double-crested Cormorant and wading birds in Sonora and Yellow-billed Cuckoos in Arizona.
+She received her B.S. in Wildlife Biology from Virginia Tech and her M.S. and Ph.D. from the University of Arizona’s School of Natural Resources and the Environment.

 Mia McPherson enjoyed film photography but when digital cameras were invented her love for bird photography deepened because of the instant results she could obtain.
 Mia became seriously passionate about bird photography while living in Florida and after her move West in 2009 she has spent much of her time photographing birds in Utah, Idaho and Montana.
 Her images have appeared in field guides, magazines, books and on her daily blog.
 Mia is a frequent photo contributor to ABA’s Birding magazine and other ABA publications